sofieothilie/ITP/README.md

 - **ui** - All user interfaces are stored here, and mvn javafx:run and mvn test are run here.
 The folder contains MovieRatingController.java, MovieRatingApp.java.
 In resources is the MovieRating.fxml file.
 In this module "mvn javafx:run" and "mvn test" are run.

 **NB**: In gitpod: The application does not open automatically.
 After running mvn javafx:run in ui, you have to go into "Remote Explorer" and press open browser for port 6080

+## In documents, folder release 3 includes a table of contents of the md files.
+It should be easy to access different infomation.